devopsdays/devopsdays-web/content/page/organizing.md

 - If you provide a badge-scanning mechanism (no)
 - If they will have electricity & network at the venue (you should make sure the answer here is yes)
 - If they can get a monitor (let them bring their own or rent one themselves)
-- Where to ship their stuff and pick it up (don't take responsibility and let them handle that directly with venue)
+- Where to ship their stuff and pick it up (don't take responsibility and let them handle that directly with the venue)
 - What size of table they have? (find out from the venue and say they have to fit behind the one table)
 - Where their table will be located (produce a map and optionally let them choose in the order they signed up)